Redesigning a financial services marketing website

 Opportunity

-The Brand team were also working on a rebrand, so this became a perfect opportunity to apply a minimalist, clean UI to the site, maximising the benefits of the aesthetic-usability effect.
+The Brand team were also working on a rebrand, so this was a perfect opportunity to apply a minimalist, clean UI to the site.

 1. Identifying the problems

-For example, a key UI element on the site was a grid of 'tiles':
+A key UI element on the site was a grid of 'tiles':

 This goes against Nielsen Norman Group's principle of consistency and standards.

-The main navigation bar held 11 items at times: stuffed full of niche projects, short-lived events and links to external microsites.
+On some pages, it held 11 links: stuffed full of niche projects, short-lived events and links to external microsites.

 - The body text size was 14px, rather than the recommended minimum of 16px.